 Replant – If your tree still has a root ball, you can plant it in your garden to admire all year round.

 Repurpose – If you fancy being a bit crafty, you can use parts of your tree to create something new

-• you can use a saw to create rustic coasters from the truck of your tree
+• you can use a saw to create rustic coasters from the trunk of your tree

-• by harvesting the branches of your pine tree, you could make scented sachets for draws and wardrobes
+• by harvesting the branches of your pine tree, you could make scented sachets for drawers and wardrobes

 Remnants of a hearty Christmas dinner

 Don’t let those leftovers go to waste!
 Here are some recipes to try this year from BBC Good Food:

 If you don’t have enough leftovers to make anything, don’t forget to put all your scraps and plate scrapings (if any) into your food waste caddy to be turned into fertiliser and energy.

 And let’s not forget the bottles, there are lots of different ideas on how to up-cycle your bottles, alternatively, pop them in your recycle bin to be made into new bottles in the near future.